McNopper/ZeroInfinity/chapters/01_introduction.md

 1. A formal definition of **interval numbers** as a mathematical structure for representing indeterminate forms.
 2. A complete specification of arithmetic operations on interval numbers, following standard interval arithmetic conventions.
-3. A proof sketch that interval numbers form a Magma under multiplication, establishing a non-trivial algebraic structure.
+3. A proof that interval numbers form a unital magma under multiplication, with a concrete counterexample demonstrating non-associativity.
 4. Demonstration of internal consistency through limit-based justifications of interval bounds.
 5. A functional C++ reference implementation accompanied by a unit test suite.

 ## 1.5 Organization

 The remainder of the document is organized as follows.
 [Section 2](02_related_work.md) reviews related work in interval arithmetic, extended reals, and indeterminate forms.
 [Section 3](03_interval_numbers.md) establishes the formal definition and foundation rules.
 [Section 4](04_operations.md) defines the algebraic operations.
 [Section 5](05_algebraic_structure.md) discusses the algebraic structure.
 [Section 6](06_applications.md) presents worked examples.
-[Section 7](07_implementation.md) describes the implementation.
-[Section 8](08_conclusion.md) concludes with future research directions.
+[Section 7](07_conclusion.md) concludes with future research directions.
+A reference C++ implementation accompanies the paper and is documented in the repository [README](../README.md#reference-implementation).

 ---